notionparallax/blog/_posts/2021-2-23-future-game-cards.md

 If you've got a particular focus or reason for running this workshop, then it's probably ok to make a fixed card that is always in each team's hand.
 E.g. if you really care about smart cities, make a card (or cards) about that, and make sure that each team always has one of them.

 Someone needs to be the MC/time keeper.
 It helps to have a few people going around to get the teams to think a bit differently if they get stuck in a rut.
-(That's been me so far.)
 </section>

 <section>